tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

   - TF-IDF

 ---
-I&#8217;ve been bookmarking all of my online reading for the past 7 years and recently started thinking about using that dataset to dig into trends in my past reading and potentially build a model to start scoring content I haven&#8217;t read yet.
+I've been bookmarking all of my online reading for the past 7 years and recently started thinking about using that dataset to dig into trends in my past reading and potentially build a model to start scoring content I haven't read yet.
 Even though I have manual keywords for each entry, I decided to look into what I could get with unsupervised text classification techniques to balance out the fact that I had entered those labels over long periods of time.

 My first goal is to programmatically extract keywords from consistently formatted blog posts on static website pages.

 <div style="margin: 1em 0; padding: 1em; background-color: #FFFFCC">
-  <b>Warning:</b> This isn&#8217;t an expert post on text classification or natural language processing.
-It&#8217;s a mildly rambling journey of a developer making general progress and the code, libraries, and resources used along the way.</p>
+  <b>Warning:</b> This isn't an expert post on text classification or natural language processing.
+It's a mildly rambling journey of a developer making general progress and the code, libraries, and resources used along the way.</p>

   <p>
     For context, I am not an expert.
-Machine learning has been an interest since college, so I know some of the general terms at a high level and have written a number of smaller supervised systems, but haven&#8217;t actually played with text classification or natural language processing before.
+Machine learning has been an interest since college, so I know some of the general terms at a high level and have written a number of smaller supervised systems, but haven't actually played with text classification or natural language processing before.
   </p>
 </div>